Macrometacorp/docs/docs/streams/delete-stream.md

 title: Delete Streams
 ---

-This page explains how you can see delete streams.
+This page explains how you can delete streams.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';